 Email: mrwilsonyau(at)gmail.com

-DM me on Instagram or Twitter.
+DM me on Instagram.

 About me

-In 2006 I graduated with a BA in Architecture from the University of Central England (now Birmingham City University).
+Qualifications In 2006 I graduated with a BA in Architecture from the University of Central England (now Birmingham City University).
 I then trained as an art teacher at the UCL Institute of Education, London, where I gained a PGCE followed by an MA in Education in Art and Design in 2010.

 Work